Skip to content

 As the months pass through spring, the garden changes rapidly with reds, blues and yellows all scattered around the outside of the house.
 Alliums begin to emerge, as well as the very elegant Aquilegia, otherwise known as ‘Granny's Bonnet’.

-Out the front of the house, see if you can spot the wisteria winding its way up the bricks and around the windows of the house, and look out for the wild garlic plants with their distinctive smell.
+Out the front of the house, see if you can spot the wisteria winding its way up the bricks and around the windows of the house, you can't help but notice the wild garlic plants with their distinctive smell.

 The herb garden at Quebec House, Westerham, Kent